[Editor’s note: This article has been reposted with permission from MediaPost. View the original article here.]

 - First-Party Data, plus…Brands cannot deliver on growth objectives using first-party data alone.
 Instead, they must effectively integrate a diverse set of data sources to unlock the most value.
 Appending transactional, behavioral, and location data reveals new opportunities to uncover insights.
 These can then be translated into new product innovations and cross-device engagement pathways to ultimately drive sales.

 - Close the Cookie Jar.
 Too often, marketers target devices and not people.
 This is due, in large part, to the historical reliance on cookies to identify previous traffic from a particular device.
 Consumers respond best to personalized, timely communications.
 Prioritize people as part of marketing efforts and recognize them at the identity level, instead of the cookie level.
-Tie everything back to an anonymized identity (i.e., identity resolution), and new opportunities arise to increase relevance and elevate engagement — all in the name of meaningful ROI and a superior brand experience.
+Tie everything back to an encrypted identity (i.e., identity resolution), and new opportunities arise to increase relevance and elevate engagement — all in the name of meaningful ROI and a superior brand experience.

 - Data-Informed Measurement.
 When data helps drive critical business decisions, the effect is ultimately twofold: we seek out new data sources as the input mechanism for business efforts, and we become far more disciplined and uncompromising relative to the impression or delivery data that is output.
 This creates a cycle of learning, called closed-loop measurement, that can be recalibrated and applied over and over again.

 Injecting data into closed-loop measurement not only precipitates higher performing marketing campaigns, but actually informs the continued performance of those campaigns as well.
 And higher performing marketing campaigns tend to equal optimized KPIs — whether that is sales, sign-ups, click-throughs, etc.

 When brands put data in its rightful place—at the center of their company’s growth strategy—they find more effective ways to harness that data at scale.